 - The operation of the pharmacy is in compliance with the Act, the regulations under the Act and the by-laws of the College governing the establishment and operation of the pharmacy.

 The College is responsible for maintaining this process as well as providing notification and applicable timelines to the certificate holder.

 Every year in January, the College will directly notify the designated contact for the hospital pharmacy by email of the requirement to renewal their certificate of accreditation by completing the annual renewal form and submitting it to the College with a current corporation profile report and annual renewal fee.
 The renewal form is paper based and available below for your reference.

-Every year in early April, the College will directly notify the director liaison and designated manager appointed by the director liaison, to renew the pharmacy’s certificate of accreditation by completing the annual renewal online from within their member portal.
+Every year in early April, the College will directly notify the director liaison and designated manager appointed by the director liaison, to renew the pharmacy’s certificate of accreditation by completing the annual renewal online from within their registrant portal.
 For your reference, the following directions will accompany the notification for community pharmacies to assist you in the filing process.

 Before you begin you will need: